-Expecting your first baby is welcoming a bundle of joy who is about to see the outside world; however it is not just about baby clothes, toys and room that you have to plan, with all the joy and excitement do not forget to plan your finances.
+Expecting your first baby is welcoming a bundle of joy that is about to see the outside world.
+However, it is not just about baby clothes, toys and room that you have to plan.
+With all the joy and excitement, do not forget to plan your finances.

-For children born on or after 1 January 2015
+For children born on or after January 1st 2015

 There are two ways around CDA: